A must for Thanksgiving! A wonderful thick glaze surrounds rounds of yams with a cinnamon essence. A healthier lightened- up recipe!

-Bake for 45 minutes.
-Take out of the oven, unwrap one and test it with a knife.
+Bake for 45 minutes.* Take out of the oven, unwrap one and test it with a knife.
 The yams should be still firm, but mostly cooked through.
-Do not over cook, the yams will cook once more.
+Do not over cook, the yams will cook once more with the glaze.
 Unwrap and cool.

 Make the glaze (while the yams cook):

 In a saucepan, add 4 cups of apple cider.
 Set heat at medium-high, and cook until reduced to 1 1/2 cups, about 20 minutes.
 Add the cinnamon sticks, cloves, butter, honey and salt to the pot.
 Whisk to combine.
-Cool slightly.
+Set aside.

-Best to make sure the slices are ALL the same size (the last step – under the broiler, they will brown evenly).
+Best to make sure the slices are ALL the same size (the last step – under the broiler, so they will brown evenly.)

-Set the broiler on high and broil the yams until very golden, almost blackened around the edges.
+Set the broiler on high and broil the yams 4″ from the heat source until very golden, almost blackened around the edges.

 This recipe may not be reproduced without the consent of its author, Karen Sheer.